teedinchai/Getting_Cleaning_Data_ASSIGNMENT/CodeBook.md

 Therefore, we can ignore the unit during later analysis.

 ##Description of the variables in final tidy data set (final_data_PROJECT.txt / Final_Data) file
-This section describes information about variables in the final tidy data set which is available in the data inside "Final_Data" or "final_data_PROJECT.txt".
+This section describes information about variables in the final tidy data set (created with my run_analysis.R script) which is available in the data inside "Final_Data" or "final_data_PROJECT.txt".
  - Dimensions of the dataset : 180 rows (observations) and 81 columns (variables)
  - Unit of measurement : **Unitless** (all data are normalized within [-1,1]!)
  - Variable 1 = 'subject', class is integer, 30 unique values represent 30 volunteers for the experiment.